 UPDATED: Boost your 3D skillset with these enjoyable Cinema 4D tutorials, including: creating easy depth of field effects, mastering the physics engine, and fixing those messy lathe NURBS...

-We kick off our cluster bomb of Cinema 4D tutorials by explaining how to bring a shape (or object) to life and make it 'dance' to music.
-Learn how to create an animation involving complex expressions and dynamics in Cinema 4D.
+This Cinema 4D tutorial explains how to bring a shape (or object) to life and make it 'dance' to music.
+Learn how to create an animation involving complex expressions and dynamics.

 The world of motion graphics is continually evolving, with techniques constantly progressing as work becomes more advanced and complex.
 Here, 3D animation meets graphic design as Tim Clapham shows you how to animate and composite a pro-quality logo sequence.

-This tutorial does exactly what it says on the tin.
+This is one of those Cinema 4D tutorials that does exactly what it says on the tin.
 See how easy it is to play around with depth of field effects in Cinema 4D.
 Use particle emitters and physics tags to get the results you want and then selectively sharpen your work in Photoshop.

 2D just doesn't cut it any more.
 It's time to bolster your Photoshop skills by bringing Cinema 4D into play.
 Nervous?
 Don't be.
 Barton Damer will show you the way.